Tron: Ares: Home media

+Tron: Ares was released for digital purchase and rental on December 2, 2025, and for 4K Ultra HD Blu-ray, Blu-ray, and DVD on January 6, 2026.
+It was released on Disney+ on January 7, 2026 with the IMAX Enhanced version of the film.

+In the United States, Tron: Ares topped Fandango at Home's weekly digital sales and rental chart for the week ending December 7, following its premium digital release on December 2.
+The film remained within the chart's top ten through the week ending January 4.
+Streaming analytics firm FlixPatrol, which tracks daily video-on-demand charts and streaming rankings worldwide, announced that it ranked first or second in nearly every country where Disney+ is available within two days of its debut on the platform.
+The film later reached the top position on Disney+'s global Top 10 list, outperforming titles including Avatar and Avatar: The Way of Water within a week of its streaming release.
+Nielsen Media Research, which records streaming viewership on certain U.S. television screens, reported that the film generated 258 million minutes of viewing time from January 5–11, ranking as the fourth most-streamed film during that period.

 Reception

 Box office

-As of 17 November 2025, Tron: Ares has grossed $73 million in the United States and Canada and $69 million in other territories for a total of $142 million worldwide.

-Deadline Hollywood reported a total cost of $347.5 million, including production and advertising and estimated that it ultimately would lose the studio over $132 million with an estimated box office total gross of $160 million.
+Tron: Ares grossed $73.2 million in the United States and Canada and $69.1 million in other territories for a total of $142.2 million worldwide.
+The film was a box-office bomb, with Deadline Hollywood reporting a total cost of $347.5 million, including production and advertising, and estimating that it ultimately would lose the studio over $132 million with an estimated box office total gross of $160 million—a figure it ultimately fell short of.

 In its worldwide opening weekend, Tron: Ares was projected to gross $45–50 million in the United States and Canada and an additional $40–45 million overseas for a total of $85–95 million.
 The film made $4.8 million from advanced screenings and Thursday night previews.
 Following its domestic opening day of $14.3 million (including previews), weekend estimates were lowered to $35 million.
-It went on to debut to $33.5 million in the U.S. and Canada, leading the domestic box office but falling short of Legacy's $44 million opening (unadjusted for inflation), and grossed $60 million worldwide.
+It debuted to $33.5 million in the U.S. and Canada, leading the domestic box office but falling short of Legacys $44 million opening (unadjusted for inflation), and grossed $60 million worldwide.
 In its second weekend, the film dropped 65%, grossing $11 million, finishing second behind newcomer Black Phone 2.